Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

-Before the internet, if you wanted business phone system features like call forwarding, hunt groups, and voicemail for your business, you had to invest in an expensive, bulky, and complex PBX.
+Before the internet, if you wanted business phone system features like call forwarding, hunt groups and voicemail for your business, you had to invest in an expensive, bulky PBX system.
 Plus, you had to pay an IT specialist to operate these features.

 Editor’s note: Looking for the right phone system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.